nissacG/blockchain-experiment/README.md

 • COVIDPunks Contract Address on Ethereum:
 0xe4cfae3aa41115cb94cff39bb5dbae8bd0ea9d41

+## **Before Running**
+You will need to create/add a `.env` file in the server folder.
+This will need to include the Infura key.
+Please see .env.example
 ## Available Scripts

 In the project directory, you can run:
 ### `npm start`

 Runs both server and client in the development mode.\